 But there are ways you can leverage the system and travel for little or no money at all!

-1. Travel for Free: Attend Conferences
+1. Attend (Free) All-inclusive Conferences

 This one is (mostly) for students out there.
 There are so many international conferences that will happily provide travel scholarships and free accommodation when you apply.
 The application process may be a bit hectic, and the outcome is not guaranteed, but for the few that get accepted, traveling costs are nearly completely reduced.